-&lt;sup>22 The reduction in reuse waste compared to 2021 is attributable to Telenet's donations of office furniture to schools and employees.

-The reduction in landfill waste between 2021 and 2022 is predominantly due.
+22 The reduction in reuse waste compared to 2021 is attributable to Telenet's donations of office furniture to schools and employees.
+23 The reduction in landfill waste between 2021 and 2022 is predominantly due to an overall decrease in landfill waste.